WARC Bands Explained: The Secret HF Frequencies Most Hams Ignore

 WARC Band FAQ

-• Is contesting on WARC bands completely forbidden?
-The restriction is not an FCC rule, but a strong international agreement.
+You cannot run SSB on thirty meters.
+In the US, that band is limited to CW and data only, with a 200 watt PEP cap.
+Contesting on WARC bands is not an FCC rule, but it is a strong international agreement.
 Major contests stay off WARC, and you should too.

 Are The WARC Bands Worth Adding To Your Routine?

-If you only spin the dial across WARC on your way to 20m or 40m, you are missing some of the best HF real estate available to US hams.
-The 30m, 17m, and 12m bands combine useful propagation, contest-free calm, and excellent support for CW and digital modes in a way that the classic bands simply cannot match.
+If you only cross WARC while spinning toward twenty or forty, you're missing some of the best HF spectrum available to US hams.
+Thirty, seventeen, and twelve meters combine useful propagation, contest-free calm, and strong support for CW and digital work in a way the classic bands just don't.

-Next time 20 meters gives you a headache, tap that band button and give 30m, 17m, or 12m a fair shot.
-Log a few contacts, watch how the propagation behaves from your QTH, and you may find that the "secret" HF bands quickly become the ones you enjoy the most.
-When you are ready to push further, pair your WARC setup with a better antenna from the antenna articles and see just how far those quiet frequencies can really go.
+Next time twenty meters wears you out, hit the band button and spend some time on WARC.
+Log a few contacts, watch how the propagation behaves from your QTH, and see how relaxed it feels.
+When you're ready to push things further, pair your WARC setup with a better antenna from the antenna articles and see just how far those quiet frequencies can really reach.

 Loading files...